AbhinavRobinson/Sweetly/README.md

 - This project is still WIP and has a lot of bugs, and remains incomplete.

 TODO:
-- Making all pages             ETA Sunday 4 AUG 19 ?
+- Making all pages
-- Making it `Responsive`       ETA Saturday 3 AUG 19
+- Making it `Responsive`
-- Add Slick Animations         ETA Tuesday 6 AUG 19
+- Add Slick Animations
-- Upload a github.io version   ETA Tuesday 6 AUG 19
+- Upload a github.io version
-- Get some backend working     ETA ???
+- Get some backend working